Can I pay by credit card?

 I don’t own my home, I am only a renter.
 Why do I need renter’s insurance?

 You need renter’s insurance to cover you if any of your furniture, electronics, books, or other personal belongings get damaged, destroyed or stolen.
-Renter’s insurance also covers you for the important protection called personal liability coverage which may include a visitor being injured in your apartment or your pet damaging other property or causing injury to another person and personal liability protection is world wide coverage.
-Even if your landlord has insurance, your landlords’ policy doesn’t cover the items that you keep inside your apartment or for your own personal liability.
+Renter's insurance also covers you for the important protection called personal liability coverage which may include a visitor being injured in your apartment or your pet damaging other property or causing injury to another person and personal liability protection is world wide coverage.
+Even if your landlord has insurance, your landlord's policy doesn’t cover the items that you keep inside your apartment or for your own personal liability.
 Please go to our “Homeowners” tab for more information or select the “Get a Quote” tab on our Home Page if you are interested in a quote.

 Does my Homeowner’s policy cover property that my child took to his college dorm if it is stolen or damaged?

 Your policy may provide some limited coverage with limited perils for your child’s personal property kept in their dorm room.
 Some carriers provide additional riders to include theft, and increase your limits.
-In addition, some carriers require a scheduled rider for specialty items such as computers, laptops, I-pods, cell phones or jewelry.
+In addition, some carriers require a scheduled rider for specialty items such as computers, laptops, iPads, cell phones or jewelry.
 You cannot assume that your policy includes this type of coverage; therefore, you should call your agent to confirm what type of coverage you do have or require to protect your property adequately.
 At Petschauer Agency our job is to educate you on what coverages your Homeowners Policy will provide for you so that you can make the right decision.

 Does my Homeowner’s policy cover damage caused when a tree on my property fell on my car?

 No. Your Homeowner’s policy will not cover the damage to your automobile.
 If you have comprehensive coverage under your auto policy, that policy will cover the damage caused by this tree.
-However, any damage to your actual home will be covered by your homeowner’s policy.
+However, any damage to your actual home will be covered by your Homeowner’s policy.
 Also, your policy may either cover the actual removal of the downed tree or a specific limit, depending on the details of the claim.

 Is the property I have in my personal car covered for theft under my homeowner’s policy?